Optimize Your Website to Capture Last-Minute & In-Destination Bookings

 Optimize for Google My Business & Google Maps

 Start by optimizing your Google My Business page.
 GMB is a business listing that displays your company’s information across various Google features and platforms, like Google Maps.
-When in-destination bookers search for something like “kayaking tours near me,” Google serves up the Local Map Pack, a map of your town or city at the top of the SERP with pins showing the location of the top three businesses that match the search.
+When in-destination bookers search for something like “kayaking tours near me,” Google shows the Local Map Pack, a map of your town or city at the top of the SERP with pins showing the location of the top three businesses that match the search.

 If your GMB listing is up to date and shows your hours and positive reviews, your business has a good chance of ranking in the Map Pack, helping you target in-destination bookers who are searching for tours and activities near them.

 Even if you don’t quite make that list of the top three businesses, having a strong presence on Google Maps will still help you attract customers who are looking for tours as close to them as possible.
 They’ll be able to see your location, review rating, and other important information that will prompt them to make a booking.
 Use your GMB listing to showcase what makes your business stand out from the pack.
-Learn more about how to set up and optimize your GMB listing and Google Maps performance.

 Submit Your Business to Local Directories